 It is recommended that when fitting hardwood flooring, an expansion gap is left around the perimeter of the room.
 This is the case with both solid and engineered wooden floor boards.
 Most of the time the expansion gap will be hidden beneath a skirting board or beading so it is recommended that a 15mm expansion is left.
 There are some circumstances where it would be preferable to have less of a gap than 15mm, but we recommended consulting with us first.
 It is recommended that when the boards are spanning a width of over 7.5 mtrs additional expansion is provided.
 In some cases this may not be necessary so please consult with us beforehand.

 Despite not being the quickest, the use of flexible adhesives to glue wood flooring down is still a popular method of installation.
-This can be used when laying onto a wooden sub floor or, more commonly, a concrete screed.
+This can be used when laying onto a plywood sub floor or, more commonly, a concrete screed.
 A floor that has been glued can feel as solid as any other, as well as react more favourably to movement thanks to the flexibility of the adhesives.
 The adhesives or bonding agents that can be used to glue wooden floors down usually come with a guide as to how to use the product so do read any instructions that are provided.
 Although gluing wooden floors is still a popular method of installation, some now consider it to be 'old hat'.
 Gluing a wooden flooring down can be a messy and time consuming job and is not usually considered the job for the DIYer.
-Nowadays many are choosing underlays rather than adhesives due to that fact that they are so much quicker, equally as effective and much more convenient and pleasant to work with.
+Nowadays many are choosing underlays rather than adhesives due to that fact that they are so much quicker, equally as effective (assuming the correct underlay is used) and much more convenient and pleasant to work with.
 More information on this can be read below.

 Floating your floor by using an underlay is considered the easiest method in which to fit your flooring.
 There are many underlays available but from experience we have found Elastilon to be one of the best on the market.
 The best way to see for yourself how Elastilon works is to watch the Elastilon Demonstration Video.
 This can be found on our Elastilon web page.
 As you will see from this video, Elastilon is a very simply and very effective product that can save a huge amount of time.